 Scout requires a power source, and primarly, a direct connection to a router or modem via ethernet.
 If you do not have internet service, you can enable our "Cellular Primary" add on to your monitoring plan, for $15.00/month in addition to your monthly monitoring charge.

 Home security is not one-size-fits-all.
 Whether you want to self-monitor your home, or use Scout’s professional monitors, we have a plan to match your specific needs.

 The top tier plan is the Always On+ Plan.
 This plan includes custom alert notifications (text, push notification, call, or email), 4G LTE backup, and unlimited access to the Scout mobile app.
 With this plan, our professional agents monitor your Scout at all times, even when the internet is down or the power goes out.
-If you’re not available to respond to a Scout notification, our Scout agents can act on your behalf and dispatch the police.
+If you’re not available to respond to a Scout notification, our Scout agents can act on your behalf and dispatch the police or fire departments.

 The Always On Plan has all the features of the Pro-Monitoring plan, except access to Scout agents.
 If an alarm is activated, Scout sends an automatic notification to your pre-selected contacts.
 You choose who receives the notification and how Scout notifies them (text, push notification, call, or email).
 For example, you can set up text notifications to a neighbor when you are on vacation.

 No internet?
 No problem.
 We have “Cellular Only” add-ons for our existing plans.
 Starting at an additional $15.00 a month, we can cover your home in those tricky situations where internet may not be possible.

 Only the Always On+ Plan includes professional monitoring.
 If an unexpected action occurs in your home, Scout’s agents are always available and ready to dispatch the local authorities if necessary.